Overview: Running workflows in Terra

 One or more workflows

-If you clone a workspace that already contains workflows (see Featured Workspaces in the Terra Library), these tools will be in your copy as well.
+If you clone a workspace that already contains workflows (for example, one of the Featured Workspaces in the Terra Library), these tools will be in your copy as well.
 If the Workflows page is empty, you can import workflows from the Terra library (code and workflows section), Dockstore, or the Broad Methods Repository.

 Input data